The-101-project/Lock_In_Amplifier_Review/tasks.md

 # tasks

-- [ ] unify content with pasepartout redpitaya review
+- [x] move Redpitaya content from readme to RadPitayaLIA
 - [ ] Add images
 - [ ] Add some conclusions
 - [ ] Compare with similar RedPitaya LIA solutions